 - 1/2 tsp paprika

 - 1/4 tsp dried oregano

-- Warm the coconut oil in a skillet over medium heat.
-Add the sliced onions, sprinkle with salt, and stir.
+If you have a medium-sized (under 7 inches) cast iron skillet, heat it up.
+Otherwise, grab a regular skillet.
+Warm the olive oil in a skillet over medium heat.
+Add the sliced onions with a pinch of salt, and stir.

-To prepare the warm caramelized onion & kale dip:
+To prepare the warm caramelized onion and kale dip:

-- Preheat the oven to 350 degrees Fahrenheit and prepare a lightly greased cast iron skillet or ramekin.
+Preheat the oven to 350 degrees Fahrenheit.
+If not using a cast iron skillet to cook and bake in, prepare a lightly greased, small baking dish or ramekin.

 - Leftovers keep well in the fridge and can be eaten warm or cold.
 I enjoyed mine spread on a bagel!

-Tapioca starch: found in the natural section of regular grocers, or at natural food stores like Whole Foods.
+TAPIOCA STARCH: Found in the natural section of regular grocers, or at natural food stores like Whole Foods - or find an Amazon link in the ingredients list for this recipe.
 Brands include Bob's Red Mill.
-There is no completely equivalent alternative that makes the dip as "gooey", but you can use arrowroot starch or even cornstarch in a pinch.
-If you are using the cauliflower option, you can probably get away with leaving out the starch completely, since the mixture will be thicker on its own.
+There is no alternative that makes the dip equally "gooey", but you can use arrowroot starch or potato starch in a pinch.